City-of-Helsinki/kukkuu/gdpr/docs/tunnistamo-kukkuu-configuration.md

 }
 ```

-The following command can be used to create the API scope in the Tunnistamo:
+The following command can be used to create the API scope in Tunnistamo:

 ```shell
 ./manage.py add_oidc_api_scope \